Close Menu

 WHAT WE DO TO HELP YOU WIN SSD AND SSI BENEFITS

 You do not need to apply for Social Security benefits by yourself.
 You can always call our law firm and we will help you win benefits for Scheuermann’s disease.
-We can help you file your SSD and SSI application.
+We can help you file your SSDI and SSI application.
 Also, we can help you appeal every SSA denial.
 For example, our attorneys and staff can:

 If you file your application for benefits online at Social Security’s website, then you have 6 months to complete the application.
 However, you shouldn’t wait that long.
 Once you submit your application online, the SSA sends you an application summary in the mail.
 You must sign the summary and mail it back.
 If you don’t send it back, the SSA will not process your application.
 Sign it and send it back as soon as you can.